 Infrastructure for the 21st century

 As a developed modern economy, NSW has a large portfolio of infrastructure assets and a strong pipeline of future projects.
-Infrastructure related construction in NSW is experiencing major growth as a result of the Government's spending program, which will exceed $73 billion in the next four years.
+Infrastructure related construction in NSW is experiencing major growth as a result of the Government's spending program, which will exceed $73 billion in the four years to 2019-20.
 The program drives economic growth throughout NSW by alleviating congestion and improving the quality of essential services.

 The NSW Government is collaborating with industry to deliver a large and sustainable program of both economic and social infrastructure.
 A large component of this will be contracted to the private sector.

 The large physical networks necessary for the functioning of a modern industrial nation, such as roads, railways and utilities – provides the people of NSW with the means to get to and from work and family.
 It also gives them access to everything from safe drinking water to internet connections and electricity to run the operating theatre equipment that saves lives in our hospitals.
 From the essential to the iconic, these economic infrastructure networks make NSW tick.